About Ryde Social Heritage Group

 Ryde Social Heritage Group Magazine – BEYOND THE GRAVES

 Members of RSHG receive four magazines each year, published to coincide with the Members’ meetings, in January, April, July and October each year.
 From October 2006, our quarterly magazines have had a theme for the articles.
-Contributions made by the members of RSHG, or stories provided by the public, are edited by the Publications Work Group.

 Below we include Information on some of our most active members, in alphabetical order, and the current Committee: